- Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 - Immigrating to Canada from Nigeria is a conscious decision that you must make with all seriousness, focus, and determination

 - The amount of capital indicated on the Canadian website as the minimum for each member of your family should be the least you should bring when immigrating.
-This is because many landlords would not rent out their houses unless you can pay at least 6months of rent in advance.
+This is because many landlords would not rent out their houses unless you can pay at least 6 months of rent in advance.

 - Watch as many youtube videos as possible when preparing for IELTS exams.
-Depending on your age (32 or less) you should aim at obtaining a minimum score of 8 in listening, 7 in Speaking, 7 in Reading and 7 in Writing.
+Depending on your age (32 or less) you should aim at obtaining a minimum score of 8 in listening, 7 in Speaking, 7 in Reading, and 7 in Writing.

 - Even if you fail the IELTS exam, reapply immediately to rewrite on the next available date.
 Do not be discouraged.
 I failed the listening test and passed other sections of the test twice and was only able to pass it on the 3rd attempt.
 I needed 8 in Listening but in my first and second attempts, I scored 7.5.
-I wasn’t discouraged and I immediately registered for the next exam and today I am in Canada with my family by God’s grace.
+I wasn’t discouraged and I immediately registered for the next exam today I am in Canada with my family by God’s grace.
 Life is not without challenges.

 - Do a lot of research about where you would want to settle in Canada.
 During your search, ensure you settle for a place that favors your profession.
 I personally did that by putting ACCA jobs in Canada in mind.

-- If you are from Nigeria, read through Nairaland Canadian Express entry forum from page 0 before you ask any questions on the forum.
+- If you are from Nigeria, read through the Nairaland Canadian Express entry forum from page 0 before you ask any questions on the forum.
 Almost all of your questions would have been answered previously.

 - Make accommodation arrangements before you leave Nigeria for at least one month.
 If you are like me with no relatives or friends in Canada, then book an Airbnb apartment before you arrive.
 It is cheaper than a hotel because it’s serviced apartments (you can cook your own food unlike in a hotel).

 - Read through gc.ca thoroughly for all the information and benefits for new immigrants.
-There is a lot of information that will guide your decision making.
+There is a lot of information that will guide your decision-making.

 - You don’t need to apply for a Government photo card when you arrive.
 Simply apply for a driver’s license and take the knowledge test for a G1 license.
 You will get a temporary license paper and the original one will be sent to you by mail.